You might not be able to see it, but your fish can certainly feel it.

 In the wild, a cold fish would simply swim to warmer water.
 Similarly, a warm fish would hunt out a nice cold spot.

 But the fish in your aquarium?
-They don’t have this luxury and are forced to endure the temperature of your aquarium… There is no escape, even if they wanted to!
+They don’t have this luxury and are forced to endure the aquarium temperature… There is no escape, even if they wanted to!

 Unfortunately, this temperature can have a negative impact on the health of your fish.
 In particular, the water temperature has a direct effect on your fish’s metabolism.

-If the water in your tank is too cold, then your fish’s metabolism will slow down, which leads to your fish becoming sluggish and sleepy.
+If your tank temperature is too cold, then your fish’s metabolism will slow down, which leads to your fish becoming sluggish and sleepy.

 On the flipside, water that is too warm causes your fish’s metabolism to speed up.
 Your fish will become more lively or even hyperactive.